wbertelsen/scalac-package-symbols-plugin/README.md

 ## What is this for?
 This is useful for generating BUILD files for build systems that require explicit source dependencies such as [bazel](https://bazel.build/) and [pants](https://v1.pantsbuild.org/index.html)

+This is experimental code, do not depend on it.

 ### Building